diepbp/diepbp.github.io/_pages/about.md

   <img src="files/diepbp.jpg" alt="Photo" style="width: 450px;"/>
 </p>
  -->
 * I am a software engineer at Google.
-Before joining Google, I were at Coupa Software and a PhD student in [Department of Information Technology](http://www.it.uu.se/) at [Uppsala University](http://www.uu.se/); member of [Algorithmic Program Verification](http://www.it.uu.se/research/docs/fm/apv) group.
+Before joining Google, I was at Coupa Software and a PhD student in [Department of Information Technology](http://www.it.uu.se/) at [Uppsala University](http://www.uu.se/); member of [Algorithmic Program Verification](http://www.it.uu.se/research/docs/fm/apv) group.
 <!-- My research interest lie in general idea of program verification and constraint solving, particularly in verification of concurrent programs and checking satisfiability of string constraints. -->